DrATedder/EDAM/README.md

 3.    centrifugeReport.txt: used by the programme to identify the correct files within the given directory
 4.    underscores ('_') must be used between file name elements as these are used for splitting file names

 **Metadata format:** Metadata should be in two column CSV format as shown below (example can be downloaded [here](https://github.com/DrATedder/ancient_metagenomics/blob/42e6d56453cc1c63e0ee8885aeb0acfc4acc42d1/decontamination_metadata_example.csv "Decontaminant metadata example file")).
-The first column should contain the sequence 'shortname' for each file you want to process, and the second column should contain the sequence 'shortname' for the contaminant file. **Note.** If either file (sample or contaminent) is in the metadata but not in the directories given, they will be ignored.
+The first column should contain the sequence 'shortname' for each file you want to process, and the second column should contain the sequence 'shortname' for the contaminant file.

+>[!Note]
+>If either file (sample or contaminent) is in the metadata but not in the directories given, they will be ignored.

 |sample|contaminent|
 |---|---|